Click a thumbnail to see its larger version and description.

 He was inspired by the subset of hexagonal turns present on puzzles with Rhombic Dodecahedral symmetry: the six rectangular faces can be scrambled like a "Floppy Hex Prism".
 The puzzle is mechanically identical to the Curvy Copter II, with the same external parts.

-The puzzle uses a 6-axis core, with the actual center pieces hooking into a sphere.
+The puzzle uses a 6-axes core, with the actual center pieces hooking into a sphere.
 This provides greater overall stability, while sacrificing the ability to fine-tune tensions on each individual face.
 This allowed for the much smaller size.